newrelic/nr1-learn-nrql/README.md

 1. Level One: Learning the Ropes
 2. Level Two: Controlling Your Data
 3. Level Three: Advancing Your Dashboarding
-4. Level Four: NRQL Ninja
+4. Level Four: NRQL Power User

 Each level is designed to take your skill level up in hopefully easily understood examples and descriptions with live data from your account.
 We have primarily built this application to work with APM data.
 If you do not currently use New Relic APM data you may see some empty results but the logic should largely still persist to other event types.
 We hope to build in fallback queries in the future to ensure that this learning tool may work in multiple data set scenarios.